WHITE PAPER

 Higher security with third-party apps

-Just as data management platforms improve compliance, they also improve security with third- party apps they integrate with — including Single Sign-On (SSO) integration capabilities and SOC 2 compliance.
-Many platforms provide higher visibility into what customer data is being shared with each app, with options to limit sharing.
-They can also detect and alert users when a third-party app seems dangerous to integrate with.
+Data management platforms can also improve the security of third-party app integrations by using single sign-on (SSO), Multi SSO for authentication across multiple identity providers, and SOC 2 compliance practices.
+Many platforms provide visibility into what customer data is being shared with which apps, as well as options to limit sharing.
+They can also alert users when a third-party app seems unsafe to integrate with.

 What to look for in a customer data management system